stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 };
 ```

-Finally the `matrix` method in the axis-angle can now select the appropriate mechanism to build a rotation matrix based on type rather than the awkward switching logic used previously:
+Finally the `matrix` method in the axis-angle class can now select the appropriate mechanism to build a rotation matrix based on type rather than the awkward switching logic used previously:

 ```java
 public Matrix matrix() {